Mother seeks to inspire with film of photojournalist son

 "Dan had left us a visual map to the way to tell his story and I determined that had to be the visual language for the film," Hughes said.

-The film, which does not yet have distribution, stars Ben Schnetzer as Dan, Maria Bello as Kathy, and Kelly Macdonald as Amy.
+The film, which does not yet have distribution, stars Ben Schnetzer as Dan, Maria Bello as Kathy, and Ella Purnell as Amy.

-(Reporting by Alastair Sharp; Editing by Chris Reese)
+Reporting by Alastair Sharp; Editing by Chris Reese